Organisational & Executive Social Media Policies & Guides

-Executives, academics and community leaders are increasingly expected to show up publicly - whether through media, sector conversations, LinkedIn, conferences, or service promotion.
+Executives, Councillors academics and community leaders are increasingly expected to show up publicly - whether through media, sector conversations, LinkedIn, conferences, or service promotion.
 But in many organisations, the parameters are unclear.

 The result is often one of three things: